 One of the leading theories discussed is that the joint attention created by both infants and adults sharing books on the pictures and words at the same time has developmental value for the children.
 This includes pointing to and naming the images, as well as the physical act of turning the pages of the thick and colorful board books that are particularly appropriate for this age.

-BookSpring promotes joint attention between parents and children reading from birth, although this theory had not previously been tested in children younger than six months.
-This particular study focused on effects of a book giving along with home visiting programs, such as those that are designed to intervene with particularly low-income families.
+BookSpring promotes joint attention between parents and children through reading from birth, although this theory had not previously been tested in children younger than six months.
+This particular study focused on the effects of a book giving along with home visiting programs, such as those that are designed to intervene with particularly low-income families.

-It measured book reading frequency, language development, cognitive development, and socioemotional development.
-Outcomes were all measured and analyzed for differences over time.
+It measured book reading frequency, language development, cognitive development, and socio-emotional development.
+Outcomes were measured and analyzed for differences over time.
 The researchers were looking to see when exactly the results happened in the child’s development, so it studied the same families when their children were 6 and 12 months old.

 As in many other studies, daily reading together, as opposed to a few times a week or less, had better results for infants at both 6 and 12 months.

 This study supports BookSpring’s current approach to foreground book gifting as an efficient way of helping young children from low-income families develop their fullest potential as readers, talkers, thinkers, and compassionate human beings.
+While we will always support motivational activities and interactions, studies such as this one support the power of the gift of books in low intensity programs.

 The entire study is available for download at Science Direct: Read more here.